dgraph-io/cloud-docs/content/admin/import-export.md

 ## Exporting Data

 It is possible to export your data via a JSON format.
 In order to do this, call the `export` mutation on `/admin/slash`.
-As an example, if your graphql endpoint is `https://frozen-mango-42.us-west-2.aws.cloud.dgraph.io/graphql`, then the admin endpoint for schema will be at `https://frozen-mango.us-west-2.aws.cloud.dgraph.io/admin/slash`.
+As an example, if your GraphQL endpoint is `https://frozen-mango-42.us-west-2.aws.cloud.dgraph.io/graphql`, then the admin endpoint for schema will be at `https://frozen-mango.us-west-2.aws.cloud.dgraph.io/admin/slash`.

 Please note that this endpoint requires [Authentication](/admin/authentication).